Out of Jimmy's Head

-Out of Jimmy's Head (abbreviated as OOJH) is an American teen sitcom.
-It was advertised as the first Cartoon Network original series in its genre, and is based on the network's 2006 film Re-Animated.
+Out of Jimmy's Head (abbreviated as OOJH) is an American live-action animated teen sitcom created by Tim McKeon and Adam Pava for Cartoon Network.
+It is based on the network's 2006 film Re-Animated, and is the first live-action/animated television series produced by Cartoon Network.
 The series was produced by Cartoon Network Studios and Brookwell McNamara Entertainment (the latter known for Disney's shows such as Even Stevens and That's So Raven).
-It was created by Tim McKeon and Adam Pava, who were originally writers for Foster's Home for Imaginary Friends, As Told by Ginger, and The Life and Times of Juniper Lee, as well as the creators of Weighty Decisions short on Cartoon Network's Sunday Pants anthology series.
+The creators, Tim McKeon and Adam Pava, were originally writers for other Cartoon Network shows such as Foster's Home for Imaginary Friends and The Life and Times of Juniper Lee, before creating Weighty Decisions, a short on the network's Sunday Pants anthology series.

-The series premiered on Cartoon Network on September 14, 2007, to coincide with the release of the Re-Animated film on DVD, and was the only network series to be affected by the 2007 Writers Guild of America strike.
-Then made its Canadian premiere on Teletoon on Saturday, September 6, 2008.
+The series premiered on Cartoon Network on September 14, 2007, to coincide with the release of the Re-Animated film on DVD, and was the only series on the network to be affected by the 2007–08 Writers Guild of America strike.
+It then made its Canadian premiere on Teletoon on Saturday, September 6, 2008.
 It also aired on Boomerang in Australia.
 The U.S. run of the series ended with the airing of the series' final episode on May 29, 2008.
-The series never streamed on HBO Max even though several other Cartoon Network shows like The Amazing World of Gumball and Adventure Time did.
+The series has never streamed on HBO Max.

-Although Renegade Animation did the pilot film's animation, they did not return to work on the series.
-Cartoon Network did not acknowledge the series again until 2018, where Golly had a cameo role in the OK K.O.!
-Let's Be Heroes episode, Crossover Nexus, along with a small cameo with Dolly and Crocko in the 20th anniversary mural from 2012.
+Although Renegade Animation did the pilot film's animation, due to budget and time constraints, the series' animation was produced in-house at Cartoon Network Studios through their Flash division.
+Cartoon Network did not acknowledge the series again until 2018, where Golly had a cameo role on OK K.O.!
+Let's Be Heroes, in the season two episode, "Crossover Nexus", along with a small cameo with Dolly and Crocco in the 20th anniversary mural from 2012.

-Like many shows during Cartoon Network's late-2000s dalliance with live-action programming, this show is also infamous for being a more modern example of lost media, due to Cartoon Network erasing the show from all online streaming websites, including its own, that formerly had episodes of the series for sale, and while the show did get a DVD release exclusively in the United Kingdom, it only contains three episodes of the entire show.
-As of today, only 10 episodes of the show are available to watch online in English, while the other ten episodes can only be watched in foreign-language dubs.

 Premise

-The series follows the back-story established by the film.
-After receiving a brain transplant from a honorable cartoonist following an accident, 13-year-old Jimmy Roberts finds himself inexplicably capable of seeing and communicating with the famed animated characters created by the cartoonist, resulting in a variety of odd predicaments or situations at the hands of Jimmy's interactions with these hallucinations.
-However, he also must handle the deceased cartoonist's conspiring and scheming son, Sonny Appleday, with intentions of murdering Jimmy and obtaining his father's brain so he may gain notoriety as a cartoonist, and take over the world.
+The series follows the backstory established by the film.
+After receiving the brain of deceased cartoonist Milt Appleday following an accident, 13-year-old Jimmy Roberts finds himself inexplicably capable of seeing and communicating with Appleday's characters, resulting in a variety of odd predicaments at the hands of Jimmy's interactions with them.
+However, he also must deal with Appleday's son Sonny, who intends to kill him and obtain his brain so he may gain notoriety as a cartoonist and take over the world.